 Mapping IT investments to the Value Framework is requisite, but not sufficient to understand ROI.
 Understanding ROI requires IT and the business to define and quantify the expected return on investment as part of defining the business case and project scope for each IT investment.
 Sounds like a no-brainer?
 It’s not.

 Most IT organizations and their business clients look at IT expenditures through a project cost lens and do not understand or forecast the total cost of ownership (TCO) over the life of the investment like is done for many other CapEx and large OpEx investments.
 Like many investments, the bulk of the cost comes in the operation and use of the asset, not in the acquisition or installation.
 IT investments are no different.
 Even if TCO is understood, IT functions that do not have a clear and credible line of sight to business value are unable to complete the equation.

 It is easier to define and quantify ROI on investments directed towards Growth, Profit and Innovation as impact is tangible in terms of revenue cost and productivity.
 Quantifying the ROI for risk management related investment is more difficult as these may be necessary to avoid costs that are not clearly quantifiable.
 While difficult, IT and the business should press to develop credible assumptions on this cost avoidance in order to make an informed decision on the type and level of investment.

 Answering Carr’s central question is more important now than ever, as information technology is at the core of how we run our businesses and how customers engage with us and our products and services.
 Re-establishing the function’s relevance and value is the first step in ensuring your IT function matters.

-Our next article will focus on re-aligning the function’s operating model to deliver on its value promise.
-In the meantime, we invite to share your perspectives on the topic.
+Our next article will focus on re-equipping the IT function with the required capabilities to deliver on its value promise.
+In the meantime, we invite you to share your perspectives on the topic.